Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 ID Property
 ~~~~~~~~~~~~~~

-By default, Uliweb ORM will automatically create an ``ID`` property for you, and you
+By default, uliorm will automatically create an ``ID`` property for you, and you
 don't need to define it in model.

 Property Constuctor